mcpython4-coding/core/doc/tasks.md

     - path to launcher
     - user name
     - path to mc asset folder / archive
-- installer .jar file linking in the installation.json file instead of extraction

 - obfuscator
 - System to dynamically migrate code from deobf <-> obf and up versions [only simple changes]